Light Mode: Realtime

 - By default, Realtime Lights contribute only realtime direct lighting to a SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info

 See in Glossary.
 If you’re using the Built-in Render PipelineA series of operations that take the contents of a Scene, and displays them on a screen.
 Unity lets you choose from pre-built render pipelines, or write your own.
 More info

-See in Glossary and you enable Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.
-Unity has two global illumination systems that combine direct and indirect lighting: Baked Global Illumination and Enlighten Realtime Global Illumination.
+See in Glossary and you enable Enlighten Realtime Global IlluminationA group of techniques that model both direct and indirect lighting to provide realistic lighting results.

-See in Glossary (deprecated) in your Project, Realtime Lights also contribute realtime indirect lighting to your Scene.
+See in Glossary in your Project, Realtime Lights also contribute realtime indirect lighting to your Scene.

 Limitations of Realtime Lights